digital-asset/daml/docs/source/getting-started/index.rst

 (We do not have proper authentication in this app for simplicity.)
 Once you click "Sign up", you can see a screen with panels for your friends and the entire social network.
 Initially these are both empty as you don't have any friends yet!
-Go ahead and add some using the form (and remove them using the cross icons if you change your mind).
+Go ahead and add some using the form input.

 Now let's grow the network.
-Log out and sign up using the name of one of your friends.
+In a new browser tab, sign up using the name of one of your friends.
 Let's say your name is Alice and your friend's name is Bob.
 Bob should now see Alice in the network (since she added him as a friend) and he is able to add her back.
-Note that in this app, friendships can be added in one direction at a time, similar to how "followers" work in Twitter.
+Note that in this app, friendships can be added in one direction at a time (similar to "followers" in Twitter).

 Add a few more friends as Bob, and play around a bit more by logging in as different users and adding/removing friends from the network.
 This should give you a idea of the app's functionality.